lupyuen/lupyuen.github.io/src/lte2.md

 _But how do we actually wire up PCM0 to PinePhone's Microphone and Speaker?_

-Yep it looks complex, let walk through the connections...
+Yep it looks complex, let's walk through the connections...

 1. From above, the LTE Modem is connected to __Allwinner A64 Port PCM0__ for PCM Audio